-A maternal-fetal medicine specialist, or perinatologist, may join your care team if you face an increased risk of complications because you:
+A maternal-fetal medicine doctor, or perinatologist, may join your care team if you face an increased risk of complications because you:

-- Take medications or are exposed to illegal drugs.
+Take medications or are exposed to illicit drugs.

 Trust your care team to do everything possible to help you successfully deliver a healthy baby.
 Talk to your doctor about:

-- Prenatal genetic counseling – Helps determine the risk your baby could have a birth defect or genetic disorder.
+Prenatal genetic counseling – Helps determine the risk your baby could have for a birth defect or genetic disorder.

 Ultrasound – Shows the baby’s growth and organ development.